dns-mcdaid/dns-mcdaid.github.io/_posts/2016-02-12-The-Art-Of-War.md

 ---
 layout: post
 title: The Art of War
+has_img: true
+img: ../blog_images/art_of_war.jpg
 ---

 _The Art of War_ has a lot of clever insight to offer when strategizing software development.
-In this post, I want to break down each chapter piece by piece, and attempt to synthesize the major themes alongside the research I've been doing for this colloquium.
+I want to break down each chapter piece by piece, and synthesize the major themes alongside the research I've been doing for this colloquium.

 I'm reading this alongside Steve McConnell's _Code Complete_, so forgive me if every knot I tie is between these two texts, I just need to start connecting the dots ASAP.
 Judging from the book size, I'm also apparently writing as much if not more than Sun Tzu did.

 #### Chapter I: Laying Plans